Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: Induced additive actions on toric varieties

+Finally, consider the map $s_i\mapsto\partial_i$ from $B$ to $\BK[\partial_1,\dotsc,\partial_n]$.
+It is a well-defined homomorphism of algebras.
+The above reasoning shows that this map is bijective and hence it yields the required isomorphism. \end{proof} \end{proof}

 \begin{example} Consider the variety $\BP^1\times\dotsc\times\BP^1$.
-It is a smooth toric variety that admits an additive action (and hence a normalized one).
+It is a smooth toric variety that admits a unique, up to equivalence, additive action and this action has to be equivalent to the normalized one by Theorem~\ref{normandany}.
+The uniqueness follows from the fact that and hence a maximal unipotent group is isomorphic to $\BG_a^n$.
+Consequently, all $\BG_a^n$-subgroups in the automorphism group are conjugate and induce equivalent additive actions.

 Choose the homogeneous coordinates~$[z_0:z_1]$ on $\BP^1$.
 Then $\BG_m$ and $\BG_a$ act on every factor Denote by $\{\infty\}$ the point $[0:1]$; it is fixed under both actions.
 The divisors form the basis of $\Cl(\BP^1\times\dotsc\times\BP^1)$, and they are invariant under both actions.
 It is well known that a divisor~$D=k_1D_1+\dotsc+k_nD_n$ is very ample if and only if~$k_i>0$ for all~$i=1,\dotsc,n$.
-The corresponding global sections can be easily calculated Hence by Theorem~\ref{algebranorm} the linearly normal embeddings of $\BP^1\times\dotsc\times\BP^1$ with the normalized additive action correspond to the $S$-pairs These monomial algebras are Gorenstein, i.e. $\dim\Ann(\mf_A) = 1$, where $\mf_A$ denotes the maximal ideal of $A$.
+The corresponding global sections can be easily calculated Hence by Theorem~\ref{algebranorm} the linearly normal embeddings of $\BP^1\times\dotsc\times\BP^1$ with the normalized additive action correspond to the $S$-pairs These monomial algebras are Gorenstein, i.e. the \emph{socle} of the algebra $\Soc (A) \coloneq \Ann(\mf_A)$ is of dimension 1, where $\mf_A$ denotes the maximal ideal of $A$.
+Conversely, any monomial Gorenstein local algebra has form (\ref{p1copies}).
+Indeed, in this case a one-dimensional socle is generated by a unique maximal monomial and hence any other non-zero monomial divides it.

-Conversely, any monomial Gorenstein algebra has the view (\ref{p1copies}).
-It means that there is a one-to-one correspondence between $S$-pairs consisting of a monomial Gorenstein algebra with a subspace generated by variables and induced normalized additive actions on linearly normal embeddings of $\BP^1\times\dotsc\times\BP^1$. \end{example}
+This means that there is a one-to-one correspondence between $S$-pairs consisting of a monomial Gorenstein algebra with a subspace spanned by variables and induced additive actions on linearly normal embeddings of $\BP^1\times\dotsc\times\BP^1$. \end{example}